#Masked - A SERIES OF INTERVIEWS WITH INSPIRATIONAL WOMEN. In the spotlight - NIRUPA RAO

-Women who have taken the road less traveled when it came to their careers have always been an inspiration for us.
-Since the month of July we had started with the #Masked series which is basically an interview series by having conversations with women who have inspired us through their career choices.
-We also do a small yet fun photo shoot to go along with the words.
-It's indeed a rewarding andenriching experience to know such souls, their work process and what motivates them to keep on going and churning out such stellar content everyday.
+Women who have taken the road less travelled when it came to their careers have always been an inspiration for us.
+Since the month of July, we had started with the #Masked series which is basically an interview series by having conversations with women who have inspired us through their career choices.
+We also do a small yet fun photoshoot to go along with the words.
+It's indeed a rewarding and enriching experience to know such souls, their work process and what motivates them to keep on going and churning out such stellar content every day.

 You should also see her new creation 'Hidden Kingdom' - book on the fantastical plants of the Western Ghats—with hand-drawn illustrations set to rhyme.

 Nirupa Rao, Botanical Illustrator